Lower Kootenay Band: Spirituality

 The Yaqan Nukiy's religion is heavily based on spirituality, and a traditional way to heal, purify and pray is through the creation of a sweatlodge.
 The sweatlodge ceremony is very common amongst First Nations, and is used as a purification and healing ceremony.
 The way in which the sweatlodge is created is first a fire is specifically made to heat up the rocks that will be used in the ceremony, then in the middle of where the sweatlodge will be built a pit will be created to hold the rocks and create the steam that will be trapped inside the sweatlodge causing people inside to sweat.
 The sweatlodge itself is a dome made of sticks and covered, that entraps the steam and the people of the First Nations enter naked or with very light clothing, and begin the ceremony which can last a whole night.
 After the ceremony is completed there is a feast held by the family of the person who hosted the sweatlodge ceremony.

 Housing

 The teepee was the most common form of housing amongst the First Nation people, and its creation included four poles and tule, tule was most accessible to the Yaqan Nukiy people because they were closer to the river.
 The Yaqan Nukiy band also had different forms of teepees for the seasons, they had a lighter teepee for the summers which were easy to breakdown, and a heavier base teepee for the winters.

 Language

 The language of the Yaqan Nukiy band is almost extinct, due to the establishments of residential schools in Canada.
-They speak Ktunaxa which is one of the twelve language families and it is a language isolate meaning it does not relate to any other language.
+They speak Kutenai which is a language isolate.

 Education

 Yaqan Nukiy School

-A school on the Yaqan Nukiy land which goes from pre-kindergarten to eight grade.
-It is a small school that has ninety-three students and welcomes eery heritage, and they have a class that teaches the students about Ktunaxa language and culture.
+A school on the Yaqan Nukiy land which goes from pre-kindergarten to grade eight.
+It is a small school that has ninety-three students, and has a class that teaches the students about Ktunaxa language and culture.